Therapy (Mary J. Blige song)

 "Therapy" is a song recorded by American singer Mary J. Blige from her twelfth studio album, The London Sessions (2014).
 It was written by Blige, British singer Sam Smith and Eg White.
 Production was handled by White, Stephen Fitzmaurice, Rodney "Darkchild" Jerkins, and Jimmy Napes.
 "Therapy" is an uptempo pop song with strong influences from doo-wop and rhythm and blues.
-The song was released as album's lead single on September 23, 2014.

-"Therapy" peaked at number 28 on the US Adult Contemporary chart.
+The song was released as album's lead single on September 23, 2014 and peaked at number 28 on the US Adult Contemporary chart.

 Conception and release

 "Therapy" was written by Blige and English musicians Sam Smith and Eg White.
 The pair was among a host of young British acts commissioned to work with Blige in London following the success of her version of "F for You", a remake of English electronic music duo Disclosure's fourth single from their debut studio album, Settle (2013), and her duet version of Smith's "Stay with Me".
 Initially composed for Smith's debut album In the Lonely Hour (2014), "Therapy" was already reference-vocaled when the White and Smith played it for Blige.
 Upon hearing it, Blige felt inspired: "It was like, 'OK.
 This is it.
 This is the first moment.
 This is the one that says I'm doing something different.'
 Slight lyrical and tonal changes were made to make it fit for her.
 On the process, Blige later elaborated: "At the end of the day, I pictured myself singing it.
 I went and sang the song.
 And it was perfect, 'cause I just felt like the message was universal.
 Because I think everybody needs a little bit.
 And it's not, you know, literally sitting in front of a doctor all the time.
 It could be whatever your therapy is.
 What works for you."